September 30, 2022 16:48 Dr. Yen Platz

 Anh 1(132).jpeg

 Turning to the Austrian story, nuclear power is a political issue in which populism and science coexist, and we can't listen to people's opinions because some don't understand.
 However, how they use it politically will be crucial.
-If they believe in science, they will do things that benefit science and ensure safety; if they only want to serve the people, that's another story; it's irrelevant.
+If they believe in science, they will do things that benefit science and ensure nuclear safety; if they only want to serve the people, that's another story; it's irrelevant.

 13.jpg